Kink dynamics for the Yang-Mills field in an extremal Reissner-Nordstr\"om black hole: Introduction

 Let us review some relevant works related to the Yang-Mills mathematical theory.
 Chen-Ning Yang and Robert Mills presented the first concepts of a gauge theory for non-abelian groups that could explain strong interactions in Physics \cite{YangMills54}.
 This constituted the beginning of the so-called Yang-Mills theory, present now in the foundations of the Standard Model, a theory that describes the interactions between fundamental particles.
 The global dynamics of a Yang-Mills field propagating in a 4-dimensional Minkowski spacetime is well-understood in the case of a smooth initial data \cite{EarMon82,Chris81}, as well as the global in time regularity in any globally hyperbolic 4-dimensional curved spacetime \cite{ChrSha97}.
 The hyperbolic energy critical case, where the instanton plays a threshold role, has been successfully addressed in a series of works \cite{OT1,OT2,OT3}.

 Of particular interest is the comparison of the results presented in this paper with the energy critical equivariant reduction of the Yang-Mills model for a field $\phi=\phi(t,r)$ in 1+4 dimensions

 The associated static solution (better known as the instanton) is explicit and given by $H(r)= \frac{1-r^2}{1+r^2}$.
 In this case, a precise stable blow up mechanism around the kink was showed in \cite{RR}, while other blow up rates are constructed in \cite{KST}.
 In this work, we construct an asymptotically stable manifold for $\wtilH$, but the understanding of a possible blow up mechanism outside this manifold remains an interesting open question.
-Conversely, our results open a path towards a better understanding of the (asymptotically) stable manifold for the equivariant Yang-Mills instanton $H(r)$.
+Conversely, our results open a path towards a better understanding of the (asymptotically) stable manifold for the equivariant Yang-Mills instanton $H(r)$, in the sense of giving a better description on the existence and characterization of this manifold.

 For the sake of completeness, and following the construction described in \cite{KMM19}, we provide an explicit description of a set of initial data leading to global solutions satisfying \eqref{eq:vicinity}.
 It turns out that, unlike other kinks \cite{HPW}, the linearized problem around $\wtilH$ has a strongly unstable direction \cite{BizKah16}.
 Let us consider a perturbation in \eqref{eq:varELsystem} over $\widetilde \bfH$ of the form $\boldsymbol{\phi} = \widetilde\bfH + \bfw$.
 Explicitly,